Impact Living aims to provide affordable quality furnished homes with support for all young people to enabled them to achieve their full potential.

 1998, Impact was the regional award winner from a National Housing and Town Planning Council for our fresh and innovating community youth project for homeless young people and in 1999 won a National Housing Award from the Chartered Institute of Housing for “Good Practise in Tackling Social Exclusion”.

-and you can read more on how we help to regenerate local communities here
+You can read more on how we help to regenerate local communities here

 Leave a Reply